 3. Find your technology solutions

 Since technology should make things easier, not harder, finding all-in-one platforms for emergency communications is always better than patching together various disconnected systems.
-Emergency communication solutions with integrated threat intelligence and employee safety monitoring, like AlertMedia, make staying connected easier on you and your employees.
+Emergency communication solutions with integrated threat intelligence and employee safety monitoring, like AlertMedia, make staying connected easier for you and your employees.

 4. Run drills